-Whilst your pet is in the hopsital we will keep you regularly updated on his/her progress, including an update from one of the kennel nurses every morning and an update from the clinician in charge of your pet at frequent intervals.
+Whilst your pet is in the hospital we will keep you regularly updated on his/her progress including an update from one of the kennel nurses every morning after ward rounds.
+You will also receive an update from the clinician in charge of your pet at frequent intervals.

 Sometimes dogs or cats end up staying with us for several days and we can arrange a quiet time in for you to come and visit your pet.
 For short stays, visits may confuse your pet as they may think they are coming home early.
 We do not have set visiting times but we try to organize visits at times that will be least disruptive to the clinical activities in the hospital.

 When your pet is ready to go home, one of our team will contact you to arrange a discharge appointment (before 6:30pm on weekdays and before 4pm on Saturdays).
 At the appointment, a clinician or nurse will go through your discharge instructions with you and explain any medications that may be required.

 Although nursing staff are on the premises 24 hours a day, we do not normally arrange discharge appointments outside of normal business hours.